 Below is an overview of the most common ways of helping to fund hearing aids in Australia.

-The Australian Government Hearing Services Program is managed by the Office of Hearing Services (OHS).
-Eligible individuals are able to access a range of hearing services through the OHS voucher system.
+The Australian Government Hearing Services Program is managed by the Hearing Services Program (HSP).
+Eligible individuals are able to access a range of hearing services through the HSP voucher system.

 These services are typically available to Centrelink pensioners, some veterans and their dependents.

 - Hearing assessments